A newborn baby sleeping on its back, wearing just a diaper

 How Long Does Meconium Last?

-So, how long do newborns poop meconium?
+So, when do newborns pass meconium?
 It can take a few days for the meconium to pass out of your baby’s system.
 You’ll know when this happens because your little one’s poop will turn from almost black to a yellowy-green color.

 If you’re breastfeeding, your baby’s regular stools will eventually take on the consistency and color of a light mustard.
 If you use formula, your little one’s regular stool could turn a darker shade of yellow or tan.